nnngrach/strava_auto_auth/README.md

 ### About this script

-To get RAW Strava auth cookies you can deploy this script in any hosthing.
-And send to it GET request with your Strava login and password.
+To get RAW Strava auth cookies you can deploy this script in any hosthing what you like.
+You can use my docker container for it:

+`docker run --name anygis_strava_auto_auth --rm -p 5050:4000 -d nnngrach/anygis_strava_auto_auth`

+After that send to it GET request with your Strava login and password.
 Like this:

 `GET http://68.183.65.138:5050/StravaAuth/MyLogin/MyPassword`

-This sctipt can work up to 1 minute.
+This script can work up to 1 minute.
 After that you'll get a response message with JSON with all cookies data.

 To load Strava Heatmap tile you have two ways.
 At first you can add this json ad cookie to your GET request for heatmap tile:

 `GET https://heatmap-external-{abc}.strava.com/tiles-auth/all/hot/{z}/{x}/{y}.png?px=256`

 In another way you can parse json and add some values from it to your URL request.
 You need next values: CloudFront-Signature, CloudFront-Key-Pair-Id, CloudFront-Policy.